 When you use Google Chrome to surf the web, you might have seen a message saying ‘Not Secure’ next to some website addresses:

 This message pops up because the website doesn’t have something called an SSL certificate.
-If your website triggers these messages on your visitors’ browsers, it can harm your site’s trustworthiness, reduce the number of people visiting it, affect your search engine rankings, and make it harder to turn visitors into customers.
+If your website triggers these messages in visitors’ browsers, it can undermine your site’s trustworthiness, reduce visitor numbers, affect your search engine rankings, and make it harder to convert visitors into customers.
 To avoid this, you can add an SSL certificate to your website.

-Recently, Chrome also started showing a warning called ERR_SSL_OBSOLETE_VERSION for websites that don’t use a secure communication method called TLS 1.2 or 1.3.
+Recently, Chrome also started showing a warning called ERR_SSL_OBSOLETE_VERSION for websites that don

 23. WordPress Import Problems

 Sometimes, you need to bring content into your WordPress site, and that’s normal.
 Many developers explicitly use plugins to do this.
-But, there can be problems, like your computer taking too long or not having enough space.
+But there can be problems, such as your computer taking too long to load or running out of space.

 Here’s how to make it work better: